First

 The N90 like the Nokia 3230 restarts randomly for an unknown reason.
 Perhaps it's to clean up the memory, in order to let the program to be executed more quickly after the restart.
 Hum...
 I don't know if it's acceptable, but aren't we getting used to restart our PC several times a day ? lol

-will see that the little display won't correctly display the clock.
-The clock looks like a broken calculator LCD display. |
+Sometimes when your N90 will be closed, you will see that the little display won't correctly display the clock.
+The clock looks like a broken calculator LCD display.